-c.
-I-bar should be located in the gingival third of the buccal or labial surface of the abutment in a 0.01-inch (0.25mm) undercut.
+• I-bar should be located in the gingival third of the buccal or labial surface of the abutment in a 0.01-inch (0.25mm) undercut.
 The whole arm of the I-bar should be tapered to its terminus, with no more than 2 mm of its tip contacting the abutment.
-The retentive tip contacts the tooth from the undercut to the height of contour.
-This area of contact along with the rest and proximal plate contact provides stabilization through encirclement.
+The retentive tip contacts the tooth from the undercut to the height of the contour.
+This area of contact along with the rest and proximal plate contact provides stabilization through the encirclement.
+The bend in the I-bar should be located at least 3 mm. from the gingival margin.
+This distance will prevent food entrapment and provide the length for the necessary flexibility in the clasp arm.